Thursday, December 1, 2016

 Redemptive Birth

-On June 18th at 3:41 in the morning, our littlest love was born.
-Emma Kate entered the world after a quick labor for this second time momma.
-As far as birth goes, hers was amazing.
+At 3:41 on a June morning, our littlest love was born.
+EK entered the world after a quick labor for this second time momma.
+As far as birth goes, EK's was amazing.
 It was everything I wish my first birth would have been.
-But maybe our baby girl’s birth seemed so great because of the difficultly associated with my first birth experience.
-My best friend Kate described Emma Kate’s birth as redemptive, and I think the word redemptive perfectly encapsulates her labor and delivery.
+But maybe this baby’s birth seemed so great because of the difficultly associated with my first birth experience.
+My best friend Kate described EK’s birth as redemptive, and I think the word redemptive perfectly encapsulates EK's labor and delivery.

-Kate was with me and Stephen for the birth of our son, Joshua.
-She knows the whole story, all 15 hours of labor, the pain I experienced during transition, the pushing that didn’t seem to be accomplishing anything, the fear that entered the room when our midwife couldn’t detect the heartbeat, the episiotomy that had to be done, the driving to the hospital to repair a third degree tear, the subsequent three day hospital stay full of less than pleasant interactions with some of the staff, and the very real struggles of adjusting to life with a newborn while recovering from the surgery.
-She was there for all of it and could compare Joshua’s story to Emma Kate’s and speak redemption over it.
+Kate was with me and Stephen for the birth of our first kiddo, J. She knows the whole story, all 15 hours of labor, the pain I experienced during transition, the pushing that didn’t seem to be accomplishing anything, the fear that entered the room when our midwife couldn’t detect the heartbeat, the episiotomy that had to be done, the driving to the hospital to repair a third degree tear, the subsequent three day hospital stay full of less than pleasant interactions with some of the staff, and the very real struggles of adjusting to life with a newborn while recovering from the surgery.
+She was there for all of it and could compare J’s story to EK’s and speak redemption over it.

-The only experience I had to look back on was Joshua’s birth, and the labor with Emma Kate’s birth was so different that my husband and I were caught off guard.
-Up until the last 10 minutes of Joshua’s birth, my labor fit the textbook examples to a T. This was not the case with Emma Kate.
-I woke up around 3:30 in the morning on June 17th with very mild contractions.
+The only experience I had to look back on was J’s birth, and the labor with EK’s birth was so different that my husband and I were caught off guard.
+Up until the last 10 minutes of J’s birth, my labor fit the textbook examples to a T. This was not the case with EK.
+The morning before EK was born, I woke up around 3:30 with very mild contractions.
 I started timing them, and they were about 20 minutes apart.
 About an hour and a half later, I woke Stephen up to let him know I was having contractions and that they were 10 minutes apart.
 They still weren’t lasting very long, but I thought it would be a good idea for him to take the day off from work just in case.
 I got up and started moving around more, and the contractions started spacing out again.
 I had a contraction at 8:40, right before going into the office of the chiropractor we were seeing at the time.
 Dr. Mark gave me an adjustment and said, “Most women have their babies within 24 hours after receiving that adjustment.”
 I didn’t have another contraction until 9:50, so just like I doubted Dr. Mark about being pregnant the second time, I wasn’t convinced I would be having a baby within 24 hours.
 Many of my friends had days of false labor before the births of their second born kiddos, so I figured it would be the same for me.

 Stephen and I stopped at Chick-fil-A on Cherry Road because I had to have a chicken biscuit, went to the pharmacy in Publix to have the remaining prescriptions filled that I needed for a successful homebirth, and came home.
 I spoke with my midwife Lori to fill her in on everything.
 She told me to note the intensity when contractions began again, time the contractions while doing various activities to see if they continued to come regularly, and that I would know when true labor was upon me.
 It was almost noon and there had been no more contractions, so I told Stephen he should go to work.
 At 12:15, I lost my mucus plug, signaling that labor could start within hours or days, so that wasn’t helpful.